voxmedia/middleman-google_drive/README.md

 }
 ```

-Then you can use the data in your templates:
+Then you can use the data from any of the loaded documents in your templates:

 ```erb
 <h1>My spreadsheet is called: <%= data.mysheet['title'] %></h1>